JinyangJiangAI/Quantile-based-Policy-Optimization/README.md

 # Quantile-based-Policy-Optimization
-Official codes for "Quantile-Based Deep Reinforcement Learning using Two-Timescale Policy Gradient Algorithms"
+Official code for "Quantile-Based Deep Reinforcement Learning using Two-Timescale Policy Gradient Algorithms"

 ## Create Environment
-The codes are implementable on both Windows and Linux with Python 3.9 and PyTorch 1.9.0+cu111.
+The code can run on Windows and Linux with Python 3.9 and PyTorch 1.9.0+cu111.

+## Experiment List
+**fair_lottery**: comparison between QPO/QPPO and mean-based algorithms.

+**beyond_greed**: comparison between QPO/QPPO and distributional reinforcement learning algorithms.

+**inventory_management**: application in multi-echelon supply chain inventory management.

+**toy_example**: extra experiment with all the theoretical assumptions satisfied.

+**portfolio_management**: additional business application in finance.

 ## How to Run
 For "toy_example", "fair_lottery", and "beyond_greed", you can start the training with
 ```